|

 After you update the registry, restart Windows.
 Windows will then

 attempt to initialize the protected-mode driver for the controller.
-If no

 problems are encountered, the file system and virtual memory will